hightower8083/ewok/README.md

   - idns (ion density)
   - fld (electromagnetic potential)
   - estat (electrostatic potential)
-  - phs (analisys of particles phase distributions)
+  - phs (analysis of particles phase distributions)

-EWOK is not to be used for any scientific research, and it does numerous simplifications of the PIC method.
+EWOK is not to be used for any scientific research, and it does numerous simplifications of the PIC method and may contain bugs.